-Dr. Joanna Harrington is a Professor of Law at the University of Alberta, where she specializes in matters of international law, constitutional law, and public policy.
-A lawyer since 1995, and a legal academic since 1999, she has also worked as a legal officer with Canada's Department of Foreign Affairs and International Trade (now Global Affairs Canada), and as a senior technical adviser (part-time) with the United Nations Development Programme (UNDP).
+Dr. Joanna Harrington is a Professor of Law at the University of Alberta, where she specializes in matters of international law, constitutional law and public policy, including international human rights law.
+A lawyer since 1995, and a legal academic since 1999, she has also worked as a legal adviser with Canada's Department of Foreign Affairs and International Trade (now known as Global Affairs Canada), and as a part-time senior technical adviser with the United Nations Development Programme (UNDP).
 She has participated in the negotiation of new international instruments at the United Nations, the Organization of American States, and the Assembly of States Parties to the Rome Statute of the International Criminal Court.

-This workshop presentation was delivered in 2012.
-The website links are up-to-date as of 1 June 2017, thanks to the efforts of Ms. Leigh Stauffer, a J.D. candidate and research assistant at the University of Alberta.
+This presentation was delivered in 2012.
+The website links are up-to-date as of July 2019, thanks to the efforts of Ms. Kira Davidson, a J.D. candidate and research assistant at the University of Alberta.